 And of course, if you have employees, you must provide every employee with similar information about any data you hold on behalf of them.

 The GDPR imposes stricter requirements for sensitive data, that is data relating to health or medical matters, race, ethnicity, political opinions, criminal convictions, etc.

 • The obligation to use processors that meet the requirements of the legislation – whenever you transfer data out of your business you need to ensure that the people you are transferring it to will be compliant and that you have a suitable written legal agreement in place with them before you make the transfer.
-This includes anyone who has access into your business from outside.
+This includes anyone who has access to your business from outside.

 • The obligation to keep data secure and to report data breaches.
 One of the biggest changes brought about by the GDPR is the introduction of the mandatory requirement to report data breaches to the Data Protection Commission within 72 hours of becoming aware of the breach.
 These requirements highlight the importance of ensuring that your physical and cyber security measures are up to standard.

 • The obligation to appoint data protection officers – the GDPR introduces the requirement to appoint a Data Protection Officer (DPO).
 Not all businesses will need to appoint a DPO but those coming within the criteria must do so and then publish the contact details of the DPO and notify the Data Protection Commission.
 A DPO must have appropriate expertise in data protection law and practice.
 You should be aware that once appointed a DPO can never be given instructions in relation to their data protection tasks and can never be dismissed for carrying out those tasks.
 Therefore, the DPO is a protected category of employment and any business should think carefully about whether they need to appoint a DPO and, if so, who to appoint.